 Two men charged with murder of Excelsior vice-principal

-“The investigation was a combination of traditional detective work and technology and this has led to the arrest of the two persons.
-The investigation continues as we intend to ensure that whoever else is behind the death of the vice-principal is brought to justice,” Bailey said.
+They are charged with murder, conspiracy to commit murder and illegal possession of firearm and ammunition.

-Police report that about 5:15 pm on April 9, Walker was attending to flowers at her home in Queensbury, Kingston 19, when she was pounced upon by a man on foot, who opened gunfire, hitting her multiple times to the upper body.
+Police reports are that about 5:15 pm, Walker was attending to flowers at her home located in Queensbury, Kingston 19, when she was attacked by a gunman who shot her multiple times to the upper body.

 She was taken to hospital where she was pronounced dead.